1. Nixtla

 MindsDB provides the LATEST keyword that marks the latest training data point.
 In the WHERE clause, we specify the month > LATEST condition to ensure the predictions are made for data after the latest training data point.

 Let’s consider our quarterly_expenditure_forecaster model.
-If we train the model using data from January 2020 until December 2020 (as defined by WINDOW 12), then the predictions come for the first quarter of 2021 (as defined by HORIZON 3).
+We train the model using data until the third quarter of 2017, and the predictions come for the fourth quarter of 2017 (as defined by HORIZON 3).

 Tutorial using MQL